turbosmurfen/spoton/README.md

 # <a id="reqeirments">Requeirments</a>

 **Supported Operating System**: Windows

+**Visual C++ Redistributable 2015-2022 (x86)**

-**Supported Windows Version**: Vista, 7, 8.1, 10, and 11.
+**Supported Windows Edition**: Vista, 7, 8.1, 10, and 11.
-**Tested Windows Version**: 7, 10, 11
+**Tested Windows Edition**: 7, 10, 11

 **Tested mIRC version**: 7.61 - 7.69
-**Tested Spotify Version**: 1.1.51 - 1.1.85
+**Tested Spotify Version**: 1.1.51 - 1.1.90

 **Harddrive Space**: 17,4 KB.

 # <a id="download">Downloads</a>
-Download `spoton_vx.x.x.zip` zip archive of Spoton [At Releases](https://github.com/turbosmurfen/spoton/releases/latest).
+1. Download `spoton_vx.x.x.zip` zip archive of Spoton [At Releases](https://github.com/turbosmurfen/spoton/releases/latest).

+2. If you don't have the package `Visual C++ Redistributable 2015-2022 (x86)` installed.
+You need to Download this, You can click on [this link](https://aka.ms/vs/17/release/vc_redist.x86.exe).

 # <a id="install">Installation</a>

-If you don't have the package below this text installed on your computer:
-`Visual C++ Redistributable 2015-2022` in x86/32bit
-You need to Download this and install the package.
-You can click on [this link](https://aka.ms/vs/17/release/vc_redist.x86.exe) to download and install the package.

-When you have downloaded everything that is needed for spoton.
+When you have downloaded everything that is needed for Spoton.
+Follow these steps.

+1. If you don't have `Visual C++ Redistributable 2015-2022 (x86)` Installed.
+Click on `vc_redist.x86.exe` and install the Redistributable, to be able to use Spoton.

-Right Click on the archive which is named: spoton_vx.x.x.zip.
+2. Right Click on the archive which is named: spoton_vx.x.x.zip.
 And extract the archive.
-When finished you need to put the spoton.dll inside the mIRC folder (look at the steps).
+When finished you need to put the spoton.dll inside the mIRC folder (look at the steps below).

-### Steps for Windows vista, 7:

-1. Press the **Windows key** on your keyboard and then later press **R**.
-2. Now are you going to see an input form.
-Write `%APPDATA%\mIRC` and press enter on the keyboard.
-3. Copy `spoton.dll` and paste inside this folder. **OR** save it where you have your other DLL files.

-### Steps for Windows 8.1, 10, 11:
+### Steps for Windows Vista, 7 8.1, 10, 11:

 1. First open up mIRC.
 Now write this text and paste inside mIRC:   `//noop $sfile($mircdir)` and press enter.
 2. You are going to get a popup where to open a file.